Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Abstract

 \section{Abstract}

-Despite their remarkable ability to generalize with over-capacity networks, deep neural networks often learn to abuse spurious biases in the data instead of using the actual task-related information.
-Since such shortcuts are only effective within the collected dataset, the resulting biased model underperforms on real-world inputs, or cause unintended social repercussions such as gender discrimination.
-To counteract the influence of bias, existing methods either exploit auxiliary information which is rarely obtainable in practice, or sift for bias-free samples in the training data, hoping for the sufficient existence of clean samples.
-However, such presumptions about the data are not always guaranteed.
-In this paper, we propose Contrastive Debiasing via Generative Bias-transformation~(CDvG) which is capable of operating in more general environments where existing methods break down due to unmet presumptions such as insufficient bias-free samples.
-Motivated by our observation that not only discriminative models, as previously known, but also generative models tend to focus on the bias when possible, CDvG uses a translation model to transform the bias in the sample to another mode of bias while preserving task-relevant information.
-Through contrastive learning, we set transformed biased views against another, learning bias-invariant representations.
-Experimental results on synthetic and real-world datasets demonstrate that our framework outperforms the current state-of-the-arts, and effectively prevents the models from being biased even when bias-free samples are extremely scarce.
+Deep neural networks~(DNNs), despite their impressive ability to generalize over-capacity networks, often rely heavily on malignant bias as shortcuts instead of task-related information for discriminative tasks.
+To address this problem, recent studies utilize auxiliary information related to the bias, which is rarely obtainable in practice, or sift through a handful of bias-free samples for debiasing.
+However, the success of these methods is not always guaranteed due to the unfulfilled presumptions.
+In this paper, we propose a novel method, Contrastive Debiasing via Generative Bias-transformation (CDvG), which works without explicit bias labels or bias-free samples.
+Motivated by our observation that not only discriminative models but also image translation models tend to focus on the malignant bias, CDvG employs an image translation model to transform one bias mode into another while preserving the task-relevant information.
+Additionally, the bias-transformed views are set against each other through contrastive learning to learn bias-invariant representations.
+Our method demonstrates superior performance compared to prior approaches, especially when bias-free samples are scarce or absent.
+Furthermore, CDvG can be integrated with the methods that focus on bias-free samples in a plug-and-play manner for additional enhancements, as demonstrated by diverse experimental results.